 Isn’t it time we put some old-fashioned common sense back into health care?
 Let’s take a page from fashion by pairing the best of today’s chic new healthcare with classics that stand the test of time.

-Herbal medicine blends well into today’s eclectic cultural sensibilities.
-It’s more than just vintage, thrift-store medicine or trendy ‘folk’ healthcare.
+Herbalism blends well into today’s eclectic cultural sensibilities.
+It’s more than vintage, thrift-store medicine or trendy ‘folk’ health care.
 There’s powerful healing in that simple cup of tea your grandmother brewed for you.

-What could be more comfortable than medicine that grows in your own back yard, right?
+What could be more comfortable than remedies that grow in your own back yard, right?